Home > blog > Foreign Currency Exchange > Risks of starting a business: 10 common pitfalls + practical fixes

 5. Lack of scalability

 E-commerce businesses rely on a high volume of sales to remain viable, so scalability is key.
-Unfortunately, certain product categories or services have limits.
-E-commerce businesses with a bespoke or local focus are particularly at risk, as well as software providers with a small user-base or ‘freemium’ business model.
+But premature scaling can burn cash and collapse operations.
+Failing to scale leaves you out‑competed and certain product categories or services have limits.
+E-commerce businesses with a bespoke or local focus are particularly at risk, as well as software providers with a small user base or ‘freemium’ business model.

 If you’re keen to increase your revenue but are finding that your market size is capped, consider where you can diversify products and services and maintain new revenue channels.
 Diversifying your business can help you avoid over-investing in a single product and maintain your existing customer base while you expand to find new ones.

+Regulatory issues can impose fines, shut down business lines, or result in reputational damage.
 Unlike competition from market forces or poor management choices, governments and regulatory bodies place hard requirements on businesses’ profits and policies.
 Violating regulations (even accidentally) can cause immense trouble for new small businesses.
+The “Top business risks for 2025” list flags regulatory change as a major risk.

 7. Operational challenges